-The locust swarms expose the interactive relationship between the climate crisis and armed conflicts.
+The East African locust swarms expose the interactive relationship between the climate crisis and armed conflicts.
 The exceptionally large locust numbers are a product of extreme climatic conditions with cyclones on the Arabian Peninsula in 2018 and huge rainfalls in East Africa in 2019 providing the ideal breeding grounds – damp soil and growing vegetation – for desert locusts.
 One swarm in Kenya covered 2,400km2 – three times the size of New York City – while typical swarms cover around 100km2.
 These weather events are likely a result of temperature fluctuations in the Indian Ocean.

 You might also like: UN Chief Urges Action For Rebuilding More Resilient Food Systems

 With climate change the primary cause of the locust swarms, human conflict acts as an exacerbating factor.
 A key method of controlling the growth of locust populations is spraying them with pesticide before they have hatched, a process which was severely hindered by conflict in Yemen and Somalia.
 The sprays themselves could also be detrimental to local ecosystems.
 One Kenyan expert suggests that the mass use of pesticides may ‘kill “useful” insects, such as bees and beetles’.